Peer Advisor Program

 How to Become a Peer Advisor

 Interested in getting involved on campus, developing leadership experience, and helping out incoming A&S freshmen?
-The A&S Peer Advisor Program is looking for motivated, charismatic, and responsible students to guide incoming first-years for 2018!
+The A&S Peer Advisor Program is looking for motivated, charismatic, and responsible students to guide incoming first-years!
+Look out for emails early in the spring semester about the Peer Advisor application.

 What is an A&S Peer Advisor?